 • Use the nutrition card in this recipe as a guideline.

-• Adjust the number of chilies to your spice preference.
+• Feel free to adjust the amount of chilies to your taste.

 Calories: 50kcal | Carbohydrates: 11g | Protein: 0.3g | Fat: 0.1g | Saturated Fat: 0.01g | Polyunsaturated Fat: 0.02g | Monounsaturated Fat: 0.001g | Sodium: 238mg | Potassium: 29mg | Fiber: 0.1g | Sugar: 10g | Vitamin A: 49IU | Vitamin C: 8mg | Calcium: 10mg | Iron: 0.1mg